What is the purpose of a Home Visit?

 · Review the Child Resource Record at each home visit to ensure that information is current.

 · Follow up on previous concerns or referrals with caregiver and/or the child.

 · Discuss how visitation is going with parents/siblings.

 · Assess and discuss Safety Plan in effect with the current participants, their role in the plan and the safety management techniques being utilized to determine if the current safety plan is still effective.

 · Document where the child sleeps and who (if applicable) sleeps in the bedroom with the child.

-· Document home visit information in FSFN within 48 hours of the FTF visit occurring.
+· Document home visit information in FSFN or the Mindshare mobile application (which uploads to FSFN) within 48 hours of the FTF visit occurring.